 First things to know:

-- There are 2014, 2015, and 2016 versions of the software.
+- There are multiple versions of the software.
 Your course might be specific to one or the other — you might need to ask your instructor which is the one to use.
-2015 and 2016 are ONLY available in a 64-bit version, so you’ll need to use 2014 if you have a 32-bit operating system.
+After 2015 the software is ONLY available in a 64-bit version, so you’ll need to use 2014 if you have a 32-bit operating system.

 - The software will only run when you are connected to a Hopkins network.
-You either need to be on campus or connected via VPN.
+You either need to be on campus or connected via the VPN client.
+THE WEB VPN IS NOT SUFFICIENT TO RUN THE SOFTWARE.

 - You need a lot of disk space for this install.
-The download for 2014 is 2.7GB, for 2015 is 3.4GB, and for 2016 is 4GB!
-You need to extract that before the installer can be run, up to another 10GB.
+The download alone is about 8GB!
+You need to extract that before the installer can be run, up to another 17GB.
 Then you need the space actually used by the program, which is about 25GB.
 (After you install the program, you can delete the self-extracting downloaded file AND the “Admin Image Location” folder.)
 DON’T FORGET TO UNCOMPRESS THE INSTALLER.
 The self-extracting archive you downloaded will do this automatically.

 - Download the software from https://software.wse.jhu.edu/.
 On most newish computers you’ll want the 64-bit version.
-You will get a program.
-This program is a self-extracting downloader — it will make a directory containing the “real” installer files.
+You will get a ZIP file — a compressed archive of the installer files.
+YOU MUST EXTRACT THESE FILES BEFORE RUNNING THE INSTALLER.
+IF YOU JUST DOUBLE-CLICK THE ZIP IT WILL NOT WORK.

 - Inside the extracted directory find the program “StartSWInstall”